jessicaeverard/dashboard/notes2.md

   /* The effect is 50% of viewport less the space taken by the borders of this element */
 ```

+2. You cannot derive values via CSS from paren elements.
+Your logic has to manage using variables and arithmetic only, with perhaps relative calculations using `calc`.
+There is no pseudo `::parent` selector in CSS to attain a parent's value for any CSS attribute.

 # Steps